 2. Do I Need An Agreement?

 It is important that you put in place an agreement with the premises’ owner to explicitly reflect both parties rights and obligations.
-If the agreement is for less than six months, then the Retail Leases Act 1994 (NSW) does not apply, and you will not need to enter into a retail lease.
-However, it is still important to enter into some formal lease arrangement with the owner, minimally addressing the following issues:
+If the agreement is for less than six months, then you will not need to enter into a retail lease.
+However, it is still important to enter into some formal lease arrangement with the owner, to clarify:

-- How long the space will be available to you;
+- that length of time that the space will be available to you;

-- How much rent you will pay and when you must pay;
+- the amount of rent you will pay and when you must pay;

-- Who will connect the services (gas, water, electricity) and who will pay for the connection and ongoing use;
+- who will connect the services (gas, water, electricity) and who will pay for the connection and ongoing use; and

 4. Licences & Obligations

 If you intend to serve or sell alcohol, you will need a liquor license.
 If you already have an on-premises license relating to your business, you may be able to apply for a ‘sale on other premises authorisation’ that allows you to sell alcohol for consumption at your pop-up.
 For example, cafes and restaurants that already sell alcohol.
-For more information on liquor licenses see the NSW Office of Liquor, Gaming & Racing or equivalent state body.
+For more information on liquor licenses see Liquor & Gaming NSW or your equivalent state body.

 If your pop-up business is a food business, you will need to abide by the food safety requirements and obligations.
 Many businesses that sell food need to notify enforcement agencies of their details, and you should check with your state food authority and local council for your notification and licensing requirements.
 The City of Sydney also offers free workshops for setting up and running temporary food businesses.

 Before you rush in head first and set up your pop-up business, there are a few issues you will need to consider before you start.
 You may also think about whether after putting in all the effort to start your pop-up business, to instead just set up your business.
 If you have any questions about starting a pop-up business, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.